 Virtual Ward available on Fusion.
-NHS Trust 19 steams. possible or confirmed COVID-19 Patient's supported and conveyed to an acute setting if required.
-Information shared through electronic patient systems and handover calls for patients if required. compliance with the national guidance around discharge or transfer of COVID-19 positive patients National guidance followed and the Trust discharge documentation is in line with this.
+19 steams.
+VIItual Wald available offit usion.
+NHS Trust 19 Steams. possible or confirmed COVID-19 Patient's supported and conveyed to an acute setting if required.
+Information shared through electronic patient systems and handover calls for patients if required. guidance around discharge or National guidance followed and the Trust discharge documentation is in line with this.
 Guidance information shared through Daily dose.
 IPC liaise with Community teams and with Local Authority IPCT for discharges to care homes, and home care providers where specific care guidance and information records held on ICNET.
 Daily reporting through Trust Dashboard.
 Daily situational reporting to national and regional teams.
 Pre discharge (to care homes) PCR testing to identify late infection whilst in hospital.
 Post discharge care needs link in with GP care package for recovering patients.
 PPE has been provided for particular complex patients where the provider are waiting on PPE deliveries.